Taojunshen/systemcenter-docs-psprocessing/sc-cmdlets/SystemCenter2016/VirtualMachineManager/vlatest/Get-SCVirtualDVDDrive.md

 This cmdlet returns a **VirtualDVDDrive** object.

 ## NOTES
 * Requires a VMM virtual machine object, virtual machine template object, or hardware profile object.
-You can retrieve these objects by using the Get-SCVirtualMachine, Get-SCVMTemplate, or Get-SCHardwareProfile cmdlets, respectively.
+You can retrieve these objects by using the **Get-SCVirtualMachine**, **Get-SCVMTemplate**, or **Get-SCHardwareProfile** cmdlets, respectively.

 ## RELATED LINKS